JanHerca/urantiapedia/input/markdown/en/Innerface/Vol11/Innerface_vol11_2.md

 There was just one motive in Jesus' post baptismal life and that was a better and truer revelation of his Paradise Father; he was the pioneer of the new and better way to God, the way of faith and love--which he insisted on going about in the most quiet and non-dramatic manner, avoiding all display of power.

-Jesus told his apostles, "Make no mistake; we go forth to labor for a generation of sign seekers…but they will be slow to recognize in the revelation of my Father's love, the credentials of my mission."
+Jesus told his apostles, “Make no mistake; we go forth to labor for a generation of sign seekers…but they will be slow to recognize in the revelation of my Father's love, the credentials of my mission.”

 More on teaching